ksatola/ai-llm-twin-writer/README.md

 ## Project Feasibility Study
-Before start building an AI/ML solution, there are a few questions to be answered related to alignment with business priorities, data, resources/budget and skills availability, development and runtime cost, development time and return of investment (ROI).
-These questions are gathered in the [Project Feasibility Study - XXXXXXXXXXX](XXXXXXX).
+Before building an AI/ML solution can begin, there are a few questions that need to be answered regarding alignment with business priorities, data, resource/budget and skills availability, development and runtime costs, development time, and return on investment (ROI).
+These questions are gathered in the [Project Feasibility Study](https://github.com/ksatola/ai-llm-reference-architecture/blob/main/Feasibility_Study.md).

 ## Generic AI/ML/LLM System Architecture
-The general system architecture is based on the [FTI (Feature-Training-Inference) pattern - XXXXXXXXX](XXXXXXXXXXX).
+The general system architecture is based on the [FTI (Feature-Training-Inference) pattern](https://github.com/ksatola/ai-llm-reference-architecture/blob/main/FTI_Architecture.md).

 ![alt text](/images/ai_llm_system.png)